brijal29/BrijalPatelPortfolio/README.md

-To run this example, simply do:
+To run this portfolio, simply do:

 ```sh
 npm install